MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/2-copilot-for-word.md

 ## Demo Steps

 1. Launch Microsoft Word either on the desktop or by typing **Word.new** in a new Edge tab.
-1. Click into the body of the document and select the Copilot icon displayed.
+1. Click into the body of the document and select the **Copilot icon** displayed.

     ![Screenshot showing the draft with Copilot icon.](../Demos/Media/draft_with_copilot_icon.png)

-1. In Word, the "Draft with Copilot" window should now be displayed.
+1. In Word, the **Draft with Copilot** window should now be displayed.
 In the prompt field, enter the following prompt:

     ```
     Create a comprehensive strategic analysis report for ContosoLearn using the following files as references: /ContosoLearn App Overview, /ContosoLearn Competitor SWOT, and /ContosoLearn Value Proposition.
 The strategic analysis report should include the following sections: